What we do

 Over the next few years, our goal is to open clinics in those underserved areas of the state, areas where people don't have access to providers who specialize in cognitive care.

-So far, we've opened clinics in Sumter, Winnsboro, Seneca and Columbia and we're working on plans to open several more in 2024.
+So far, we've opened clinics in Sumter, Winnsboro, Seneca, Columbia and Darlington and we're working on plans to open several more in 2024 and 2025.

 Through the USC Brain Health Network, we are providing timely, quality memory care services to patients who may not receive them otherwise.